 Handling payroll for hours worked on public holidays

 Beyond paying your employees, you can effectively manage shift assignments and employee communications from Payrollerโs platform.
-Our timesheet and online rostering capabilities will let you set shifts and send them to employees directly for them to accept and decline.
+Our timesheet app and online rostering capabilities will let you set shifts and send them to employees directly for them to accept and decline.
 This makes it easier to plan for the holidays and comply with Australian labour laws.

 Frequently asked questions about paying employees working public holidays